 The dual-filter set is more expensive than Enagic’s single filter, but the power of the filters makes them more than worth the extra money.

 Personally, I want ionized water that’s ultra-pure without having to purchase a separate pre-filter system.

 With the Kangen filter, you’ll more than likely need to invest in a pre-filter or do a citric acid cleaning every so often to remove buildup on the plates.
 I think Kangen’s single-filter setup is the reason the company recommends citric acid cleansing.

 I like AlkaViva’s culture and that they started in America.
 I trust that they’re selling a legit product, and their A+ BBB (Better Business Bureau) rating gives me that extra assurance.
-Their customer reviews are also glowing.

 While I do think Enagic produces a legit machine, their marketing is too aggressive for my taste.
 It seems that everyone and their mother promotes Kangen Water on YouTube and other websites.